-- Select medicines that treat ONLY the symptoms you have.
-For example, use a decongestant if you are congested, but only use decongestants with cough suppressant if you have a cough as well. - Be mindful that many medicines contain more than one ingredient, and some may even contain alcohol.
+- Lock up medicine to prevent accidental poisoning.
+Since children (and pets) are curious, they are at an increased risk for accidentally ingesting medicines.
+This could lead to severe poisoning and life-threatening symptoms.
+Medicines are commonly mistaken for candy because they are small and colorful. - Select medicines that treat ONLY the symptoms you have.
+For example, use a decongestant if you are congested, but only use decongestants with cough suppressant if you have a cough as well.

+- Be mindful that many medicines contain more than one ingredient, and some may even contain alcohol.
 Many ingredients used in medicine can interact dangerously with alcohol causing side effects like nausea, vomiting, drowsiness, fainting, and/or loss of coordination.
-Keep in mind that these interactions can still occur even if they were not ingested at the same time.

-- Watch for the same active ingredients in products taken at the same time.
+Keep in mind that these interactions can still occur even if they were not ingested at the same time. - Watch for the same active ingredients in products taken at the same time.
 Many medicines contain the same active ingredients, even if they have different names and/or intended purposes.
 Taking these together, even if each is in the intended dose, can result in serious overdose. - More does not mean better.
-Don't take medicines longer or in higher doses than the label recommends.
-If symptoms persist, it is time to see a doctor. - Many medicines make driving unsafe.
+When it comes to medicines, it is important to follow the directions exactly for adults and children.
+Do not take medicines longer or in higher doses than the label recommends.
+To prevent dosing errors when using liquid medicines, always measure the amount of medicine using a dosing tool (oral syringe, dosing spoon, dosing cup, or dosing dropper).
+Do not use a kitchen soup spoon (utensil) to measure medicine because spoon size varies from set to set there's no standard spoon size. - Many medicines make driving unsafe.
 Many legal drugs, including allergy medicines, can affect a person's ability to drive safely.
-Many products cause side effects like sleepiness, loss of focus and attention, blurred vision, and decreased coordination, making it dangerous to drive a car, bus, train, plane, boat or operate machinery.
-"Drugged Driving" (driving under the influence of certain drugs/medicines) could get you in the same kind of trouble as driving under the influence of alcohol. - Be careful about dosage recommendations especially with children.
-With liquid medicines, it is best to use a measuring spoon or dosing cup.
-It is unsafe to use a kitchen spoon to measure medicine. - Avoid adverse drug interactions.
+Many products cause side effects like sleepiness, fatigue (tiredness), loss of focus and attention, blurred vision, and decreased coordination.
+This makes it dangerous to operate any type of machinery including a car, bus, train, plane, boat, bicycle, or motorized scooter.
+"Drugged Driving" (driving under the influence of certain drugs/medicines) can get you in the same kind of trouble as driving under the influence of alcohol. - Be careful about dosage recommendations especially with children.
+Read the dosing directions carefully to make sure you are taking the right amount of medicine.
+Infants and children should only be given medicines specifically formulated for them, never medicines made for adults.
+It is best to measure medicine according to their weight, rather than their age. - Avoid adverse drug interactions.
 Be extra cautious when taking more than one medicine (prescription, over-the-counter, or dietary supplement) at a time.
 Drug-to-drug interactions can cause serious health effects and death.
-Ask your pharmacist, healthcare provider, or the medical staff at the NJ Poison Control Center for help in choosing medicines that will not interact with the medicines you are already taking.
-The Poison Control Center provides medical advice to callers 24/7 1-800-222-1222.
+Ask your pharmacist, healthcare provider, or the medical staff at the New Jersey Poison Control Center for help in choosing medicines that will not interact with the medicines you are already taking